peasant98/SAM2-Docker/README.md

 ## Quickstart

 This quickstart assumes you have access to an NVIDIA GPU.
+You should have installed the NVIDIA drivers and CUDA toolkit for your GPU beforehand.

 First, let's install the NVIDIA Container Toolkit: